 Basic Data Labelers

-This is the entry point into annotation work.
+Entry-level annotation starts here.
 Basic labelers handle image tagging, text classification, audio transcription, and simple content categorization.
-The job doesn't require domain expertise - attention to detail and consistency are what matter.
+The job doesn’t require domain expertise - attention to detail and consistency are what matter.
 Pay runs $15-20/hr in the US, with globally distributed contractor networks in India, the Philippines, and parts of Africa doing similar work at lower rates.

 RLHF Trainers

 Reinforcement learning from human feedback transformed how language models get fine-tuned.
-RLHF trainers compare model outputs, rank responses by quality, and flag harmful or inaccurate generations.
-The role grew directly from ChatGPT's training methodology and hasn't slowed down since.
+RLHF trainers - often called AI trainers - compare model outputs, rank responses by quality, and flag harmful or inaccurate generations.
+The role grew directly from ChatGPT’s training methodology and hasn’t slowed down since.
 Trainers typically need strong writing skills and some subject-matter familiarity.
 US pay ranges from $20-30/hr, with higher rates for specialized domains like medicine or law.

 Domain Expert Annotators

-This is where the hiring bottleneck gets serious.
+Domain expert annotation is where the hiring bottleneck gets serious.
 AI labs increasingly need physicians annotating radiology scans, attorneys reviewing contract clauses, engineers evaluating code outputs, and scientists verifying research summaries.
 These experts command $40-100/hr in the US, and on short-term specialized contracts, rates can reach $100-300/hr (IntuitionLabs, 2025).
 The challenge?
 These people already have demanding full-time careers.
 Reaching them requires a different approach than posting on job boards.
 For a detailed breakdown of finding these specialists, see our guide on how to find human data labelers.
+For a broader view of the vendor landscape supplying this talent, our overview of human data labeling providers compares the major companies.

 Red Teamers and Safety Evaluators